 Nick Mortaloni, Ed.D.
 LCSW, him

-Nick is the Dean of Student Affairs, where he oversees and supports the Associated Student Government (ASG), Student Life and Leadership, Campus Assessment, Resources, and Education (CARE), Health Services, Athletics & Intramurals, Student Conduct, and the Campus Assessment, Resources, and Education (CARE) programs.
-He is also a Deputy Title IX Coordinator for the district.
-Nick was an LGBTQ Studies minor at UCLA, and he completed his master’s research and thesis on providing mental health services with the LGBTQIA+ community, and his doctoral dissertation was on Creating a Trauma-Informed College Model to Improve Student Success.
+Nick is the Dean of Student Affairs, where he oversees and supports the Associated Student Government (ASG), Student Life and Leadership, Campus Assessment, Resources, and Education (CARE), Health Services, Athletics & Intramurals, Student Conduct, Behavioral Intervention Team (BIT), and the Bias Education Support Team.
+Nick was an LGBTQ Studies minor at UCLA, his master’s research was on providing mental health services with the LGBTQIA+ community, and his doctoral dissertation was on Creating a Trauma-Informed College Model to Improve Student Success.

 Donny Munshower, him